timm/tested/docs/onRE.md

 - Rather it is a set of remembered situations which we match, then adapt to the current context
 - Often cited as how legal reasoning works
   - Lawyers often argue via precedence; i.e. apply old rulings to current cases
-- Automated support: partial match functions, distance functions that can handle many missing values, machine learning to build theories in the retain case, repair mechanisms to patch current or prior conclusions
+- Automated support: clustering, partial match functions, distance functions that can handle many missing values, machine learning to build theories in the retain case, repair mechanisms to patch current or prior conclusions
   - e.g. ripple down rules [^comp]
     - e.g. Interpretation of biochemical assays (someone staring at 100s of lab results per day saying "ok,ok,ok,ok,ok,ok,whoops-better fix that one"